 Today, Amanda continues to serve clients remotely from her home base in Mount Shasta, CA. She currently studies Pastoral Community Counseling as a full-time remote doctoral student at Liberty University.
-Amanda's primary offering is helping families affected by trauma heal with empirical complementary and alternative healing methods.
+Amanda's offering is helping families affected by trauma heal with empirical complementary and alternative method while working at her dissertation.

 And when she’s not busy on her laptop at the local café?
 You can probably find her painting at the Gateway Peace Garden, attending dance or yoga class, playing music, or exploring the outdoors.
 You could also find her hiking, swimming, or curled up with a book.
 She enjoys her quiet life living in Mt.
 Shasta with her family.